UAE Visa for Green Card Holders 2026 – Complete Guide to Apply Online, On Arrival & Transit Rules

 Do US Green Card Holders Need a UAE Visa? – UAE Visa for Green Card Holders Explained

 Yes.
 Holding a US Green Card (Permanent Resident Card) does not grant you the same visa-free access that US passport holders enjoy.
-As a Green Card holder, you are treated based on your passport nationality — not your US residency status — when it comes to UAE immigration rules for Green Card holders.
+As a Green Card holder, you are treated based on your passport nationality — not your US residency status — when it comes to UAE immigration rules for US permanent residency.

-However, the UAE government does recognise the US Green Card as a strong indicator of immigration credibility, which significantly improves your approval chances and can qualify you for specific visa types including visa on arrival at select airports.
+However, the UAE government does recognise the US residency as a strong indicator of immigration credibility, which significantly improves your approval chances and can qualify you for specific visa types including visa on arrival at select airports.

 Quick examples: